Moinabad, Ranga Reddy district

-Moinabad is a village in Ranga Reddy district of the Indian state of Telangana.
+Moinabad is a Town in Ranga Reddy district of the Indian state of Telangana.
 It falls under Moinabad mandal of Chevella revenue division.

 History

 The name Moinabad originally came from a noble man of Hyderabad State member of the House of Paigah Nawab Moin-Ud-Dowlah Bahadur Asman Jah and the place was in complete control of the nobleman until the independence and mergence of Hyderabad state into India, Before the re-organization of districts, the village was under the jurisdiction of Chevella revenue division and in Ranga Reddy district.

 Geography

 Moinabad is located at 17.3267°N 78.2752°E and at an altitude of 566 m.

+Municipality

+This is a newly constituted as Municipality on 03-01-2025.
+It is formed duly merging (8) erstwhile villages i.e 1.
+Moinabad, 2.
+Aziz nagar, 3.
+Pedda Mangalaram, 4.
+Chilkuru, 5.Himayat nagar, 6.
+Surangal, 7.
+Yenkepalli, and 8.
+Murthuzaguda.
+The area of the ULB is 74.56 Sq.Kms.
+Population as per as per 2011 Census is 27,370 and presently it is estimated to 30,000 population.

 Government and politics

 Moinabad gram panchayat is the local self-government of the village.
 The panchayat is divided into wards and each ward is represented by an elected ward member.
 The ward members are headed by a Sarpanch.